-With reference to the monitoring strategy, we note that there are two aspects to monitoring the performance of a management strategy once implemented (see SC12-MI-WP-05).
-For the purpose of this exercise we consider only the process of tracking the actual performance of the management strategy to determine whether the actual outcomes are consistent with expected performance of the management procedure and are within the range of values predicted by the MSE.
-For example, in the case of a management strategy that was designed to maintain catch rates at a specific level it would be desirable/necessary to check that, once implemented, actual catch rates are indeed maintained close to or at the desired level.
+The monitoring strategy tracks the actual performance of the selected management procedure, once it has been implemented, to see if it is performing as expected and that the actual outcomes are within the range of values predicted by the MSE.
+For example, in the case of a management strategy that was designed to maintain catch rates at a specific level it would be necessary to monitor that, once implemented, actual catch rates are indeed maintained close to or at the desired level.